 This remark came from the manager of a Malaysian-Filipino company in the Philippines upon learning that the first Vipassana meditation course was held from 17 to 28 October 2002 at the Novitiate house of the Religious of the Sacred Heart of Jesus (RSCJ) in Montalban, Rizal, Philippines.

-The idea of organising a Vipassana course in the Philippines grew out of the benefits received by an RSCJ who attended two Vipassana courses in Thailand in January 2000.
+The idea of organizing a Vipassana course in the Philippines grew out of the benefits received by an RSCJ who attended two Vipassana courses in Thailand in January 2000.
 She thought how beneficial it would be if the government officials of the land would attend such a course.
 That was after reading the Sayagyi U Ba Khin Journal.

 The five precepts of sīla would certainly change the attitudes, perspectives and ways of living of those who rule the country and, for that matter, anyone who practises sīla (morality), samādhi (concentration of mind) and paññā (experiential wisdom).
 The preparations included the daunting tasks of finding a suitable place for the course, fixing the dates, and gathering data from the Vipassana websites on how to organize and manage a ten-day Vipassana course.